josephjosephadams/jekyll-01/_posts/2017-07-04-r-ubuntu-setup.markdown

 <!-- ![RStudio Ball](/assets/RStudio-Ball.jpg)
 ![Ubuntu Ball](/assets/ubuntu-ball.jpg) -->

-So here is my version of that big picture summary - in three parts: a checklist with links; a summary of some tricky bits; and lessons learnt from writing this post.
+So here is my version of that big picture summary - in three parts: a check-list with links; a summary of some tricky bits; and lessons learnt from writing this post.

-### Checklist
+### Check-list
 1. Download and install R from [CRAN][cran]
 	* Click **Download R for Linux** then choose Ubuntu
 	* Follow the instructions